akcochrane/pfFit/README.md

 positive, and the primary question is “at what level of `x` does accuracy reach a high level (e.g., 75%)?”
 Such data is well-characterized by a *weibull* psychometric function, and can be fit easily with the `pfFit` function `fit_weibull()`.
-In contrast the `x variable may not be strictly positive, such as when a "leftward" or "rightward" response is measured as a function of motion coherence, but the underlying question is still  "at what level of`x`does accuracy reach a high level (e.g., 75%)?"
-Such data is  well-characterized by a _logistic_ psychometric function, and can be fit easily with the`pfFit`function`fit_logistic()\`.
+In contrast the `x` variable may not be strictly positive, such as when a “leftward” or “rightward” response is measured as a function of motion coherence, but the underlying question is still “at what level of `x` does accuracy reach a high level (e.g., 75%)?”
+Such data is well-characterized by a *logistic* psychometric function, and can be fit easily with the `pfFit` function `fit_logistic()`.

 In each of these cases, the psychometric function has four parameters.
 The primary parameter of interest is usually the *threshold*, which